|

 can be considered the "food" and nitrogen the digestive

+enzymes.
 The bulk of the organic matter

 should be carbon with just enough nitrogen to aid the decomposition